-Kolberg-Pioneer, Inc. Teams with New Eagle to Build an Electric/Hybrid Rock Crusher
+Kolberg-Pioneer, Inc. and New Eagle Build an Electric Hybrid Rock Crusher

 Operational requirements set forth by the California Air Resource Board (CARB) stated that equipment powered by diesel generators, such as the traditional rock crushers, were no longer able to run in certain locations without increased operational costs.
 With the customer determined to avoid such costs and the environmental toll associated with diesel generators, coupled with high diesel fuel costs, KPI developed a market first solution: an electrified hybrid rock crusher.
 After the initial concept design, KPI looked towards New Eagle for the following objectives: